syncfusion-content/blazor-docs/blazor/listbox/how-to/enable-scroll.md

 ---
 layout: post
-title: How to Enable Scroll in Blazor List Box Component | Syncfusion
+title: Enable Scroller in Blazor ListBox Component | Syncfusion
-description: Checkout and learn about Enable Scroll in Blazor List Box component of Syncfusion, and more details.
+description: Learn here all about Enable Scroller in Syncfusion Blazor ListBox component and more.
 platform: Blazor
 control: List Box
 documentation: ug
 ---

-# Enable scroller
+# Enable Scroller in Blazor ListBox Component

 The ListBox supports scrolling and it can be achieved by restricting the height of the listbox using [`Height`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfListBox-2.html#Syncfusion_Blazor_DropDowns_SfListBox_2_Height) property.